jcheng95/Certificate_Data_Management/README.md

 Expiration Year - Creation Year

 If the difference in years matches the *comparison_date* variable, then it will notify you with "Use this" to let you know that the difference matches the number specified by that variable.
 This is useful for when a user wants to know which certificates have a validity period of X years.

+## generate_validity_period_macro.txt ##
+### Description ###
+This macro, much like the "generate_yearly_macro" macro, will calculate the difference in years between the creation date and expiration date.
+However, this macro does not look for a comparison date but instead looks to provide the difference in years between the creation date and expiration date and populate a new column at the end (on the right) with the result.